2534469/proj10/writeUp.md

 ## Model Predictive Control with Latency

 A latency of 100 ms corresponds to one timestep in the model implementation.
-To dump a latency I also apply the actuators one time step later, see MPC.cpp(line 109-115).
+To dump the latency I input the calculated state after the first timestep to the solver after the transformation to the  and coefficients.
+So I use kinematic equation to predict the state after 100 ms and then send it to the MPC.
 Also for a cost function I penalize the cte error and epsi error together with usage of actuators and delta difference, trying to make the behavior of the car more smooth on the corners.